One Day, One Tree

 THE BENEFITS OF SIR EDMUND HILLARY ELDERLY CARE CENTER

-The elderly care initiative in Bung, Solukhumbu, significantly benefits the local community by enhancing the quality of life for seniors through medical care, nutritious meals, and social activities, while also easing the caregiving burden on families, allowing younger members to focus on work and education.
-The center plays a crucial role in preserving cultural heritage by supporting elders who safeguard local traditions and knowledge.
-Regular health check-ups help prevent untreated illnesses, promoting overall community health, while localizing elderly care reduces the need for costlier options, contributing to the region’s economic stability.
+The elderly care initiative in Bung, Solukhumbu, greatly strengthens the community by improving the quality of life for seniors through regular medical care, nutritious meals, and meaningful social engagement.
+It eases the caregiving burden on families, enabling younger members to focus on work and education.

 RECEIVED SUPPORT FROM SIR EDMUND HILLARY STIFTUNG DEUSTCHLAND